MurpheyLab/MaxDiffRL/README.md

 - Simulations were run on Ubuntu 18.04 and Ubuntu 20.04 operation systems
 - Simulations must be run with Python 3 (tested Python 3.6, Python 3.8, and Python 3.9)
 - PyTorch can be installed with CUDA or CPU only (tested versions 1.7, 1.11, and 2.0)
 - A dockerfile is provided as an alternate to the installation steps below.
-After installing and running docker desktop on your system, you can instantiate the maxdiff test enviroment with `source run_docker.sh` on Linux or `.\run_docker.bat` on Windows.
+After installing and running docker desktop on your system, you can instantiate the maxdiff test enviroment with `source run_docker.sh` on Ubuntu or `.\run_docker.bat` on Windows.

 ## Installation
 - MuJoCo must be installed prior to installing python `mujoco_py` package.
-    1. Download free license from MuJoCo website (https://www.roboti.us/license.html)
+    1. Download free license from MuJoCo website (visit https://www.roboti.us/license.html and click on "Activation Key")
     2. Download the MuJoCo version 2.0 binaries for Linux (https://www.roboti.us/download/mujoco200_linux.zip)
     3. Unzip the downloaded `mujoco200` directory into `~/.mujoco/mujoco200`, and place your license key (the `mjkey.txt` file) at `~/.mujoco/mjkey.txt`.
     4. Add MuJoCo binary path to your environment path `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/.mujoco/mujoco200/bin`
+- Make sure you have the following libaries installed `sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf`
-- Python dependencies can be run with `pip install -r requirements.txt`
+- Python dependencies can be installed with `pip install -r requirements.txt`
     - Note: specified `mujoco_py` version must be used for code to work.
 Other versions can be modified at your own discretion (e.g. PyTorch with CPU only or with a specific CUDA version)

 ## Running the code